auth-global/self-documenting-cryptography/design-documents/g3p.md

 domain-tag = "your-email-address@provider.example"
 ```

 A high-quality deployment should clearly document the intended audience and use case.
-For example, a deployment of the G3P might be intended to be used by customers and/or employees of the Acme Corporation in order to login into Acme's website.
-This should be clearly documented, and then a link to those documents should be included in the plaintext tags specified by the deployment itself.
+For example, a deployment of the G3P might be intended to be used by employees of the Acme Corporation in order to login into Acme's website.
+This purpose should be clearly documented, and then a link to those documents should be included in the plaintext tags specified by the deployment itself.
 This can be done in the domain tag directly; alternatively all of the complete PHKDF-based protocols all support various other tagging locations, such as the `long-tag` which is constant-time for any length up to nearly 5 KiB:

 ```
 long-tag = "https://your-domain.example/link/to/deployment/docs"